Print friendly version

 Current Partnership Impact

-25 families are being assisted
+80 families are being assisted

-16 people are in vocational or agricultural training
+60 people are in vocational or agricultural training

 Partnership Overview

 keen to trainOn the border of Zambia and the DRC, near to the city of Ndola, lives a solo mother who has been trained in orphan care and how to set up care programmes.
-Doris Nkausu has identified 36 vulnerable orphans who live in this border area and who come to her church.
-The plan is to send the children to school, give them a meal once a week and run a programme with them, and ensure they are being well cared for.
+Doris Nkausu had identified 36 vulnerable orphans who live in this border area and who come to her church.
+The original plan was to send the children to school, give them a meal once a week and run a programme with them, and ensure they are being well cared for.

 They also run a Foundations for Farming training programme with the aim that the guardian families will increase their household income to help care for their own children.
 After training all the orphan's guardians they have extended the trainings to other people in the community including vulnerable youth.
 Doris' extended family help her with this work.